Model View Definition (MVD) - An Introduction

 What is an MVD?

-In general, a MVD, or "Model View Definition", is a specific implementation level of IFC to describe facilitate a specific use or workflow.
+In general, a MVD, or "Model View Definition", is a specific implementation level of IFC to describe facilitate a specific use of IFC.

 The IFC schema is designed to accommodate many different configurations.
 For example, a wall can be represented: